-The Daiwa rods are also rated for line as light as 1.5 lb, which I don't carry, but the 2 lb Sunline Area Meister or 2 lb Sunline Darkness will work well enough for the .8g spoons.
+The Daiwa rods are also rated for line as light as 1.5 lb, while the Shimano and Tenryu rods are rated for 1 lb line.
+The lighest lines I carry are the 2 lb Sunline Area Meister or 2 lb Sunline Darkness will work well enough for the .8g spoons.
 Casting distance with the .4g spoons is disappointing even with 2 lb line, though.
 I have since found that the .4g spoons cast very well with tenkara rods and would certainly cast well with fly rods.

 The first time I used the Daiwa Presso Vega .8g spoons was with a 56XXUL-S and a Daiwa Iprimi 1003 reel spooled with 3# line.
 Before long, I respooled with 2# line, which I had brought with me just in case.
 I'm not at all good at judging the distance of a cast out into a lake.
 That said, I judged the distance with 3# line as "disappointing."
 With 2# line, I judged the distance as "adequate."

 I shouldn't complain.
 I caught fish.

 I later found out that the .8g spoons cast pretty nicely with the Shimano Soare CI4+ Ajing S408UL-S. It is an Ajing rod, so it feels a bit stiff but the tip section is just soft enough to load with the .8g Vega spoons.
 It cast the Vega spoons much better than the Iprimi.